Pairwise Choice Markov Chains: Additional empirical data results and analysis

 \subsection{Empirical results for {\tt SFshop} data}

-Figure \ref{fig:shop} analyzes the {\tt SFshop} dataset, repeating the analysis of {\tt SFwork} found in the main paper.
+Figure~\ref{fig:shop} analyzes the {\tt SFshop} dataset\footnote{May 2021: The version of Figure~\ref{fig:shop} that appeared in the NIPS 2016 conference proceedings incorrectly incorporated smoothing of the test data.
+Fixing this bug, the absolute performance of the models changes somewhat, but the relative performance and conclusions drawn remain unchanged.}, repeating the analysis of {\tt SFwork} found in the main paper.
 The indexing of $\hat Q$ is again according to the estimated selection probabilities on the full set of alternatives, which were: (1) drive alone both directions, (2) share a ride with one person in both directions, (3) share a ride with one person in one direction and drive alone in the other direction, (4) walk, (5) share a ride with more than one person in both directions, (6) share a ride with one person in one direction and more than one in the other direction, (7) bike, and (8) take public transit.
 The MMNL model here mixes $k=6$ models, giving it 48 parameters while PCMC has 56 and MNL has 8.
 When using the full training set, PCMC performs 31.3\% better than MNL and 19.2\% better than MMNL.